Authored by the expert who managed and guided the team behind the Spain Property Pack

 What are the exact steps to buy property in Seville right now?

-You do not need to be physically present in Seville because you can grant a power of attorney to someone who signs on your behalf, though first-time foreign buyers often prefer attending the notary appointment to avoid mistakes.
+You do not always need to be physically present in Seville if you grant a Spanish power of attorney, but many amateur buyers should attend the notary signing when possible.

 We have a document entirely dedicated to the whole buying process our pack about properties in Seville.